Post-Professional Transitional Program for

 In addition to the general admission requirements for graduate students, the following program-specific requirements must be met:

-- Current professional license in US jurisdiction (if applicable)
+- Current professional license in US jurisdiction

 - Three written recommendations (professional or academic)

-- Brief essay articulating goals for study
+- Brief essay articulating goals for Post-Professional DPT study program

 - Basic computer skills including use of the internet and email